mpatrascoiu/xrootd-auth-forward-client-cred/README.md

 2. The Authorization plugin is making a strong assumption that the XrdSecEntity::tident has the value of the XrdLink::ID.
-Although true for the XrootD protocol, is not always the case (the XrdHttp protocol, for example).
+Although true for the XRootD protocol, this is not always the case (the XrdHttp protocol, for example).